 Type and purpose of data collected by Vivaldi AS

 When you install Vivaldi browser (“Vivaldi”), each installation profile is assigned a unique user ID that is stored on your computer.
 Vivaldi will send a message using HTTPS directly to our servers located in Iceland every 24 hours containing this ID, version, cpu architecture, screen resolution and time since last message.
 We anonymize the IP address of Vivaldi users by removing the last octet of the IP address from your Vivaldi client then we store the resolved approximate location after using a local geoip lookup.
 The purpose of this collection is to determine the total number of active users and their geographical distribution.

 Vivaldi includes various links to websites in the browser default bookmarks.
 Some of those websites are partners of Vivaldi AS and some are not.
 Vivaldi AS receives shared revenue from those bookmark partners.
 That’s how we are able to provide this software free of charge to our users and continue to stay awesome!
 We work to only include bookmarks that are valuable to our users regardless of whether we receive any revenue or not.
+Some of these content providers set cookies on their websites (as mentioned below).
 You are, of course, free to remove any or all of the bookmarks, if you prefer.

 Your browsing history such as visited URLs, typed search keywords and downloaded content are stored in your client profile and only accessible by your own action.
 Vivaldi AS has no access to this data.
 Your history cannot be shared unless it is by your own action.

 Vivaldi features a built-in password manager, which stores your login credentials for sites where you’ve enabled this feature by selecting to store your credentials in Vivaldi’s password manager.
 Vivaldi uses password storage frameworks provided by the operating system on your computer device and your data is encrypted if encryption is supported by the framework.